-Performs geometric transforms on images of the sequence given in arguement so that it may be superimposed on the reference image.
+Performs geometric transforms on images of the sequence given in argument so that they may be superimposed on the reference image.
 The output sequence name starts with the prefix "r_".
 Using stars for registration, this algorithm only works with deepsky images.
-The option "-drizzle" performs a x2 drizzle on the images.
+The option "-norot" performs a translation only with no new sequence built while the option "-drizzle" applies a x2 drizzle on the images

 Resamples image with a factor "factor".

 Restores an image using the Richardson-Lucy method.
 Iterations is the number of iterations to be performed (typically between 10 and 50).
 Sigma is the size of the kernel to be applied.

 rmgreen is a chromatic noise reduction filter.
 It removes green noise in the current image.
 This filter is based on PixInsight's SCNR Average Neutral algorithm and it is the same filter used by HLVG plugin in Photoshop.
 In command line, the lightness is always preserved.
 For image processing without L* preservation use the graphical tool box and uncheck the corresponding button.

 Type=1 stands for Average Neutral Protection, while type=2 stands for Maximum Neutral Protection.

 Rotates the image of an angle of degree value.